alielmorsy/EasyAPI/workflow/ServerIdea.md

 its connection will get a unique id to write data to client moment is ready, then ready the second thread read data and determine which http request type then send it to its thread.
 On each thread there is some problems like we can't define how much time the request will take or the type of the request...etc.
 So my idea is using ThreadPool contains like 2 to 4 threads, on each and queue mode to handle tht request

+## Edit 1

+Let's talk first about why that can't be done.
+Its kinda easy because that require some additional threads to handle operations So My Edits would be:

+- Execute everything using pool, will read headers using our thread if the request body is big, move it to the thread pool.
+I will do the same for writing
+- When Route Found will run the function in the pool